Don (character): Characterization

-Don is characterized as diabolically evil and cunning with zero empathy nor remorse.
-In one of the films he threatens to kill a girl Kamini with an empty revolver if the police doesn't let him go (Owing to the fact that they do not know that the revolver is empty).
+Don is characterized as a narcissistic criminal who rises through the ranks of the cartel and evades the law and enemies using deceit, cunning and manipulation.
+In one of the films he threatens to kill a girl Kamini with an empty revolver if the police doesn't let him go (Because they do not know that the revolver is empty).
 He is also shown to be ruthless when running his business.
 He even kills Ramesh, a man who works for him, when he tries to leave Don and his business.
 In one of the films he says 'Don ke samne aadmi ke pass sirf do raaste hote hain..mann jaye ya mar jaye...jaisi uski marzi' (When in front of Don, a man has only two choices, agree or die...his choice).
 As a result, he makes enemies all the way.
 But he is shown to escape from all of them with perfect ease.
-Although the Interpol is badly in search of him he manages to hide and run his business smoothly.
+Although the Interpol is badly in search of him he manages to hide and manage his business smoothly.

 Don is also shown to be a great escape artist.
 He manages to escape from every tricky situation he is confronted with.
 In one of the situations, when he was imprisoned in a jail, he manages to smuggle a pair of driver's clothes, poisons all his inmates that night and manages to escape in driver's clothes driving an ambulance on the pretext of taking them to the hospital.
 It is shown that nearly eleven countries are searching for him.
-He starts working under Singhania along with Vardhaan, but betrays both of them and establishes himself as the King of the Drug cartel.
+He initially started working under Singhania along with Vardhaan, but betrays both of them and establishes himself as the leader of the drug cartel.

 At hand-to-hand combat Don is shown to be a perfectionist, his fighting style appears to be a mix of Krav Maga and Wing Chun.
 In fact he is shown to be a ruthless killer.
-In one of the situations he kills his opponent by breaking his neck in two, spits on him and says "see ya!"
-When in the jail he easily overpowers Vardhaan who threatens him with a knife.
+In one of the situations he kills his opponent by breaking his neck in two, spits on him and says "see you around" When in the jail he easily overpowers Vardhaan who threatens him with a knife.